dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Ponder<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba6b6fc5-5077-4812-b8e9-906783dbaf67.jpg?1562365100|https://scryfall.com/card/lrw/79/ponder?utm_source=api>`
    Look at the top three cards of your library, then put them back in any order.
-You may shuffle your library.
+You may shuffle.

    Draw a card.